-Ramen Bar Goku is a hidden gem in the ramen world here.
+Ramen Bar Goku is a hidden gem in Sydney.
 And just like Goku (Dragon Ball Z), who inspired the name, it is pretty fierce.
 Although relatively newer than the other names on this list, they can make a mean bowl of ramen.
-Ramen Bar Goku gives you the option of swapping different toppings and offer five different broth bases — salt, miso, soy, seafood or Tonkotsu.
+Ramen Bar Goku gives you the option of swapping different toppings and offers five different broth bases — salt, miso, soy, seafood or Tonkotsu.

 Address: 30 Glebe Point Rd, Glebe NSW 2037

 Ramen Zundo is popular for its clear chicken broth exuding rich flavour and taste.
 Their Tonkotsu is light and drinkable but still robust and noodles have a perfect al dente texture.
 They also offer smaller portions of their dishes if you’re after a quick snack.
 Ramen Zundo’s location- in the heart of World Square, makes it one of the most accessible places on this list and a big reason for its popularity.

 Chatswood Place, 260 Victoria Ave, Chatswood NSW 2067

 True to its translation — more more, you’ll be left wanting more at this restaurant.
 With contemporary decor, wholesome and classic condiments, a casual dining experience and great prices, you really can’t go wrong here.